vaneseltine/nominally/paper.md

 - Inconsistent capture of accents and other non-ASCII characters.
 - Single name fields arbitrarily concatenating name parts.

-Cumulative variations and errors combine to make the seemingly straightforward job of finding first and last names difficult.
+Cumulative variations and errors can combine to make the seemingly straightforward job of simply identifying first and last names rather difficult.
-`Nominally` is designed to consistently extract the most useful features of personal names under the highly restrictive case where only a single string name field is available, and it will also perform well if name fields are concatenated.
+`Nominally` is designed to consistently extract the most useful features of personal names without assuming any prior differentiation between name fields.
+That is, it works under the highly restrictive case where only a single string name field is available, and it will thereby perform well if existing name fields are concatenated.
 `Nominally` aggressively cleans input;
 scrapes titles, nicknames, and suffixes;
 and parses apart first, middle, and last names.

-`Nominally` is designed for large-scale work, and it is employed in the construction of the UMETRICS dataset [@UMETRICS2020], where millions of employee, principal investigator, and author name records are processed.
-This multi-university administrative dataset which has been used by over two hundred social science researchers [@IRIS2021].
+`Nominally` is designed for large-scale work, and it is employed in the construction of UMETRICS data [@UMETRICS2020], where millions of employee, principal investigator, and author name records are processed.
+UMETRICS is a multi-university administrative dataset which has been used by over two hundred social science researchers in recent years [@IRIS2021].

 TODO: Comparisons

 # Examples

-In the simplest case, `nominally` can parse one name string into segmented name fields:
+In its simplest application, `nominally` can parse one name string into a dictionary of segmented name fields:

 ```python
 >>> from nominally import parse_name